 Streaming for Shut-Ins:

 Happy Mother’s Day.
-Behold the humble mastery of one of American music’s most vaunted mothers (though whoever was supposed to proofread the album cover graphics was asleep on the job).
+Behold the humble mastery of one of American music’s most vaunted mothers.